 Check out these forms of government assistance for small business owners.
 Loan programs from the Small Business Administration (SBA) may be available at your bank, or a personal loan could make sense.

-Much of your up-front spend will create the look and ecosystem for the business.
-It will set you up both virtually and in real life, and equip you to provide the services you promise.
+Much of your up-front spending will create the look and ecosystem for the business.
+It’ll set you up both virtually and in real life and equip you to provide the services you promise.

 Also, create an office space that reflects your interior decorating business brand.
-Paint, lighting, furniture, rugs, desks — consider this your first job for your new business, whether you’re setting up shop in a coworking space or a home office.
+Paint, lighting, furniture, rugs, desks, etc. — consider this your first job for your new business, whether you’re setting up shop in a coworking space or a home office.

-Now, to actually provide the services you promise, you’ll need a computer and a good printer, along with interior design software that helps communicate your vision to the client.
-Other tools of the trade include a measuring tape, paint swatches, color wheel, camera, fabric samples, and more.
-Here’s a good list to get you started.
+To provide the services you promise, you’ll need a computer and a good printer, along with interior design software that helps communicate your vision to the client.
+Other tools of the trade include measuring tape, paint swatches, a color wheel, a camera, fabric samples, and more.

 In addition to your website, which is important to optimize for search engines, social media plays a major part in marketing your interior decorating business.
 It gives you an opportunity to share visuals related to all your design work and even share free design tips to attract potential clients.
 Be consistent in both your timing and look across Twitter, Facebook, Pinterest, Instagram, LinkedIn, and whatever other social media sites you use.

-Also, register with Google My Business and get included in local business and telephone directories.
-Offline, attend networking events, join local business groups like the Chamber of Commerce, and hand out business cards liberally.
-Consider providing services free to a charity, which raises your community visibility.
+Also, register with Google Business Profiles to take advantage of its marketing opportunities and get included in local business and telephone directories.
+Offline, attend networking events, join local business groups like the Chamber of Commerce, and hand out business cards liberally to market your small business.
+Consider providing services free to a charity, which raises your visibility in the community.